My mighty (and morbid-ish) mission in life:

 My version of aliveness isn’t (always) all that grand…

-Feeling alive can come from the simplest things for me– like Cadbury Creme Eggs that come but once a year, imagining a face-to-face visit with my Dad again (post-covid life, are you out there?), or sketching a skull in under 30 tries to get it right.
+Feeling alive can come from the simplest things for me– like Cadbury Creme Eggs that come but once a year, getting to do face-to-face visits with my Dad again, or sketching a skull in under 30 tries to get it right.
 (I dare you to try and draw a skull, right now.)

-I was born and raised near Toronto and am currently living in Chicago with The Husband and our two feline sons– where we’re plotting a relocation to somewhere that doesn’t hurt in the winter.
-Without spiders.
+I was born and raised near Toronto… and after 15 years in Chicago, just moved with The Husband and our feline son to Palm Springs, California.
+(We’ll be spending summers back in Chicago because apparently people melt in the desert from May – September.)
 I’ll be fine anywhere warm with the internet, a soft blanket, and a glass of alcohol.
 (That’s not as sad as it sounds.)